one815/cybersecuredai/public/reports/cybersecure-ai-2025-global-security-report.md

 ---

-**About CyberSecure AI Global Research**
+**About CyberSecured AI Global Research**

-This report represents the collective intelligence and analysis capabilities of CyberSecure AI's global research team, incorporating data from our worldwide customer base, threat intelligence partnerships, and collaboration with international cybersecurity organizations.
+This report represents the collective intelligence and analysis capabilities of CyberSecured AI's global research team, incorporating data from our worldwide customer base, threat intelligence partnerships, and collaboration with international cybersecurity organizations.

 **Research Methodology:**
 - Analysis of 2.3 million global security incidents